-5. Salary Adjustments for Supplemental Assignments
+4. Salary Adjustments for Supplemental Assignments

 College needs may necessitate that supplemental assignments be created.
 Supplemental assignments are beyond the Faculty member's regular position.
-When deemed necessary by the College and approved by the Vice President for Academic Affairs/CAO or Vice President for

-Workforce/CTE and in accordance with Article 12, Work Responsibilities, Faculty may receive supplemental assignments.
+When deemed necessary by the College and approved by the Chief Academic Officer and in accordance with Article 12, Work Responsibilities, Faculty may receive supplemental assignments.